 A home energy assessment (sometimes referred to as an energy audit) will show what parts of your house use the most energy and suggest the best ways to cut energy costs.
 You can conduct a simple home energy assessment by doing it yourself (DIY) or, for a more detailed assessment, contact your local utility or an energy auditor.
+Our Energy Saver 101 infographic breaks down a home energy audit, explaining what energy auditors look for and the special tools they use to determine where a home is wasting energy.
 Also, you can learn more about home energy audits and find free tools and calculators on the Residential Services Network or the Building Performance Institute.

 DIY Energy Assessment Tips

 - Check the insulation in your attic, exterior and basement walls, ceilings, floors, and crawl spaces.
 To determine the insulation R-values in different parts of your home, visit the Air Leaks and Insulation section.